 Goals for Investing in Wisconsin Report

-SWIB is required by state statutes to report biennially to the Governor and the Legislature on a five-year plan for making investments in Wisconsin.
+SWIB is required by state statutes to report biennially to the Governor and the Legislature on a four-year plan for making investments in Wisconsin.
 Read the Goals for Investing in Wisconsin Report.